eagletrt/handcart-sw/docs/main.md

 #### STATE:PRECHARGE

 A TS ON can message is sent to BMS HV, which will do the precharge.
 In this state we will check if the bms will finish the precharge.
-Once it did so, the FSM willl go to READY state.
+Once it did so, the FSM will go to READY state.

 #### STATE:READY